-Sometimes I’m really tuned in and I can take a stand for myself and my needs.
+Sometimes I’m really tuned in and I can take a powerful stand for myself and my needs.
 And it feels great when I’m able to do that.
-To my surprise, those around me adjust quite easily when I’m able to communicate my boundaries effectively and lovingly.
-And it usually does them a favour too; it helps us all avoid situations that are likely to cause stress and tension when strong, clear boundaries are communicated and protected.
+To my surprise, those around me adjusted easily when I was able to communicate my boundaries effectively and lovingly.
+And it usually does others a favour too; it helps everyone avoid situations that are likely to cause stress and tension when strong, clear boundaries are communicated and protected.

 It feels empowering to set a boundary and have it respectfully met.

-But there is definitely an ‘art’ to setting and maintaining healthy boundaries and I’m still learning how to do it.
-Unfortunately just last month, on a holiday with extended family, I experienced again what it’s like to let my boundaries be crossed and to lose control over my well-being because of it.
+In recent years, I went on a holiday with extended family, and I experienced again what it’s like to let my boundaries be crossed and to lose control over my well-being because of it.
 There are some situations in life that we know are going to cause stress and tension.
 When we willingly put ourselves in those situations without clear and healthy boundaries, it’s guaranteed to cause trouble.
 My step-father calls those situations “putting your hand in the mincer”.
-That’s what I did last month, again – ugh.

 Unless both parties have been able to work through the issues to the point where unconditional forgiveness is possible on both sides, the relationship will remain strained.

-I’m a big believer in always looking at our own role in conflicts and trying to understand how/where things have gone wrong in the past and where we can do better next time.
-We need to try to understand what we can personally do differently and how we can be more effective at preventing stressful situations or conflicts in future.
-Perhaps there’s a difficult conversation we need to have to resolve an issue.
-Or maybe we need to work on our own preconceptions and judgments about other people and cultivate more loving acceptance within ourselves towards others.
-And yet sometimes we just need to accept that no matter how much we wish and hope that certain relationships could be different, the reality is that the most difficult ones may never change.
+I’m a big believer in always looking at our own role in conflicts and trying to understand how and where things have gone wrong in the past so we can do better next time.
+Perhaps there’s a difficult conversation you need to have to resolve an issue.
+Or maybe you need to work on your own preconceptions and judgements about other people and cultivate more loving acceptance within ourselves towards others.

 We need to learn how to make peace with that and instead of always trying and wishing we could change things, the challenge instead is to learn how to manage these situations more effectively.